bradbell/xrst/test_rst/user-guide.rst

 Install Stable Version
 **********************
-The current stable version freezes features at the beginning of 2024 and only includes bug fixed after that.
+Features in stable-2024 were frozen at the beginning of the year and only includes bug fixed after that.
 ::

    pip install xrst